Stonebound/CurseUploader/README.md

   <file>
         The file to release to Curseforge
 ````

+### Method Two - curse.conf settings file ###

+If you push a lot of updates or update multiple mods, it might help to keep your settings in a curse.conf file.

 It first tries to load options from $HOME/curse.conf and curse.conf in the working directory.
 If you were to include this tool in your build script you could make a curse.conf in your home directory that looks like this:
 ````